 - Preheat your oven to 325 degrees.

-- Add the eggs to the bowl one at a time, mixing well after each addition before adding the next egg.
+- Then, add the eggs to the bowl one at a time, mixing only until combined before adding the next egg.
 Using a spoon or spatula, scrape down the sides of the bowl.

-- Slowly mix in the flour, alternating with sour cream, beginning and ending with the dry mixture.
+- Slowly mix in the flour, alternating with sour cream, beginning and ending with the flour.

 - Spray a 12-cup bundt pan with baking spray.
 Pour the batter into the pan and smooth the top of the batter.